shafferz/personal-website-v2/content/post/blackfaculty.md

 > The black experience at Allegheny is unlike any other.
 Coming to Meadville and
 > seeing confederate flags on trucks and houses is a different kind of trigger
-> for black students and faculty. —<cite>Kristin Dukes, Dean for institutional Diversity</cite>
+> for black students and faculty.—<cite>Kristin Dukes, Dean for institutional Diversity</cite>

 The ethnic diversity representation at Allegheny College is far less than the